devth/devth.github.com/_wip/2017-04-05-incremental-reconcilliation.md

 - Communicates direction of tech
 - Informs others specs on their own projects and potential integration points

-You can't (or it's very hard to) overcommunicate.
-Too often teams undercommunicate with individuals going off on their current project for days or weeks in heads down mode.
+You can't (or it's very hard to) over communicate.
+Too often teams under communicate with individuals going off on their current project for days or weeks in heads down mode.
 This is fine and necessary, but individuals need to expose their state along the way, and do it in the most precise, asynchronous method possible.